strace - trace system calls and signals

 open("/dev/null", O_RDONLY) = 3

-Errors (typically a return value of -1) have the errno symbol and
+Errors, typically indicated by a return value of -1, have the

 open("/foo/bar", O_RDONLY) = -1 ENOENT (No such file or directory)

-Signals are printed as signal symbol and decoded siginfo
+Signals are printed as a signal symbol and a decoded

-structure.
-An excerpt from stracing and interrupting the command "sleep
+siginfo structure.
+An excerpt from tracing and interrupting the

 sigsuspend([] <unfinished ...>